sumfacts/dialectic-schema/README.md

 ## Benefits

 1. less noise - clear and simple arguments that stay purely on-topic
-2. sharing - an argument can be encapsulated in a file and shared freely
+2. shareable - an argument can be encapsulated in a file and shared freely
 4. collaboration - multiple people can asynchronously contribute to the same argument
 3. versioning - arguments can be improved and refined over time
-5. finding holes in arguments - see where an argument falls flat and where you are missing some pieces of the puzzle
+5. find holes in arguments - see where an argument falls flat and where you are missing some pieces of the puzzle
-6. exposing logical flaws more easily - ad hominems, hate-speech, confirmation bias, etc...
+6. expose logical flaws more easily - ad hominems, hate-speech, confirmation bias, etc...

 ## Potential applications of use